“It's let down by a boring design and a camera that just cannot compete with other devices in the same price range.”

 In other words, based on price alone, the OnePlus 9 isn’t a flagship killer.
 It’s priced on the low end of the flagship range, and as such, it needs to compete on its merits.

 I’m not trying to imply that it doesn’t compete.
 With features like the latest-and-greatest processor, a beautiful screen, and an excellent software experience, the OnePlus 9 brings a lot to the table.
 Not to mention there’s also a OnePlus 9 Pro, which we’ve separately reviewed, that takes the OnePlus 9 and turns its features up to 11.
-But, let’s dive into.
+But, let’s dive into the OnePlus 9.

 If you’re interested in the OnePlus 9 Pro, which is more expensive but also a little more technically capable, read our in-depth review.